Description

 How much Silkon BA do I need for my project?

-Each 20 kg bucket covers approximately 8 m² at 2.5 kg/m² consumption.
-For a standard 40 m² elevation, plan for 5 buckets plus primer.
+Each 20 kg bucket covers approximately 8 m² at 2.5 kg/m² consumption, so for a standard 40 m² elevation plan for five buckets plus primer.
 Adding one spare bucket on projects above 30 m² absorbs natural variation in render thickness across texture types — pitted finishes use slightly more product than flat monolithic ones.

 What temperature range can Silkon BA be applied in?